Jubatian/rrpge-spec/specs/vid_arch.rst

-Within every displayed line (that is lines 0-399), in the horizontal blanking period before the line, the data at the offset specified by the line pointer is read from all five display lists (background and four layer display lists).
+Within every displayed line (that is lines 0-399), in the horizontal blanking period before the line, the data at the offset specified by the line pointer is read from all five display lists (background and two layer display lists).

 For the display cycles of the line (this is 320 main clock cycles) each of the enabled layer's display data is read, combined, and output to the display.